salvatorecorsaro/Copernicus-CRM/README.md

 - microservice architecture for a full indipendent :tw-1f4aa: organization of work inside the program, no more bottlenecks in your workload;
 - fast deploy in your server with automated instalation :tw-1f680:
-- unpenetrable security :tw-1f46e: system to garantize the security of your microservices from outsiders (looking at you Mr.Robot)
+- unpenetrable security :tw-1f46e: system to garantize the security of your microservices from outsiders (looking at you Mr.Robot).
+The services are only accesible from the edge service, and they comunicate between each other using authentication tokens.
 - tested results and top performances :tw-1f4af:
 - great customer service for all your needs ( :tw-1f486: )